mericozcann/Ege-University-IEEE-Computer-Society-Bioinformatics-Unit-My-Work/README.md

 ---

 ### About the Author
-**Meriç Özcan** is a statistics student specializing in **bioinformatics, data analysis, and AI-based risk modeling**.
+**Meriç Özcan** is a statistics student passionate about **bioinformatics, artificial intelligence, and data-driven risk modeling**.
-He is a member of the Ege University IEEE Computer Society and focuses on projects that connect **statistical modeling with biological data**.
+He focuses on connecting **quantitative methods** with **biological and genomic data**,
+aiming to bridge disciplines through analytical thinking and scientific integrity.